Posted on

 Our practitioners are always here to help you with a consultation!

-The Benefit of Vitamin D and your Cardiovascular System
+The Benefit of Vitamin D and Your Cardiovascular System

 Vitamin D plays a role in blood pressure regulation.
-It does this by working on smooth muscle cells, and endothelial cells.
-These are cells that line your blood vessels, lymph vessels and your heart.
+It does this by working on smooth muscle cells and endothelial cells.
+These are cells that line your blood vessels, lymph vessels, and your heart.
 They line the entire circulatory system.

-There are several theories on why Vitamin d may be supportive to your cardiovascular system.
+There are several theories on why Vitamin d may be supportive to your Cardiovascular System.
 It may regulate nitric oxide, support inflammation, and support the oxidative stress that occurs in the body.

-Should you Supplement Vitamin D?
+Should You Supplement Vitamin D?

-It’s one thing to know that your serum Vitamin d levels are low, but the next question is: why?
+It’s one thing to know that your serum Vitamin D levels are low, but the next question is: why?

 • Are you lacking in other minerals?